tabbzi/LnzLive/docs/GUIDE.md

 ### Reference Images

 Clicking on the picture icon will toggle the reference image, which you can control using "Reference Image" settings popup under File.
-You can set these images to show in the background and/or as a popup, and whether they zoom with your current zoom level.
+You can set images to show in the background and/or as a popup, control their position (X/Y offsets), scale, and centering.

 ### Eyelid Toggle

 Clicking on the eyeball will cycle through eyelid rendering options: neutral, none, angry, and scared.
+The "none" state disables eyelids entirely (sets eyelid color to -1), while the other states apply the LNZ's eyelid color with varying tilt angles (neutral = 0°, angry = -30°, scared = 30°).

 ### Animation Controller